krakend/krakend-documentation/authorization/jwt-signing.md

 Besides these example keys, the payload can contain any other elements you might need.

 If you come from a classic login system, based on cookie sessions, you'll realize that adapting your `/login` to this output is straightforward.
-See [the example](#example-how-to-generate-a-jwt-token) at the end of the document for more details.
+See [how to generate a token](#how-to-generate-a-jwt-token) at the end of the document for more details.

 ## Basic JWT signing
 Your backend application knows how to issue tokens now, so the gateway can sign them before passing to the user.
 To achieve that, instead of publishing our internal backend that generates plain tokens under `/token-issuer`, we only expose via KrakenD a new endpoint named `/token` (choose your name).
 This endpoint forwards the data received in the `POST` (as selected in the example) and returns a signed token when the backend replies.